patrickfrey/mewa/doc/glossary.md

 A constructor implements the construction of an object representing a type.
 It is either a structure describing the initial construction of the object or a function describing the derivation of an object from the constructor of the derived type.

 ### Ctor/Dtor
 To prevent a mess in the glossary we refer to a constructor of an object in the programming language our compiler translates as *ctor*.
-The corresponding destructor is called *dtor".
+The corresponding destructor is called *dtor*.

 ## Glossary of Formal Languages
 ### Terminal